amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 17.md

 Some of the old sailors who spend their days on the Harborfront in [[Jequith]] saw the mages tiredly hurry onto the ship and depart.

 There are a few ships that the party can follow Elminster on.
+Good Fortune is a Galley captained by a dwarf named Kilgore.
+The Cruel Deceit is a Warship captained by a half-elf named Arryn.
+The Swift Cyclone is a Sailing Ship captained by a human named Archie.
+The mages took a Sailing Ship, so they will be traveling fas